 Remember, proper sealing is essential for maintaining the⁢ integrity of your repaired lead flashing.
 Take the time to ensure that the sealant is applied correctly, covering all potential leak points.
 By doing⁣ so, you’ll help safeguard your roof against water damage, extend the lifespan of your flashing, and maintain a watertight roof for years ⁣to come.

-Read Also: How to repair flat roof felt?
+Read Also: How to repair cracked roof tiles?

 Maintaining lead flashing: Tips to prevent future damage